stvrmrz/Challenge-02-Portfolio/README.md

 Here's why we're doing this:
 * Putting to use advanced techniques with CSS
 * Once again, great refresher on version control, Git, and GitHub
-* Showcase the importance of accessbility 😀
+* Showcase the importance of clean and up to date portfolio.

 <!-- GETTING STARTED -->